 A recent graduate attempted to show experience in a computer language by placing it on his resume.
-It generated calls, but it also generated rejection letters when it became apparent that he did not really have a foundational understanding of the language.
-Doors were shut (very hard, I might add) that could have otherwise been open to him.
+He packed his resume with keywords.
+It generated some initial calls, but it also generated quick rejections when it became apparent that he did not really have a foundational understanding of the language.
+Doors were shut (very hard, I might add) which could have otherwise been open to him.

 Remember, the resume is not a work of fiction.
 While it should emphasize the positive, it should never emphasize what does not exist.